 That means that alongside great movies from other studios, there's a growing contingent of exclusive projects from acclaimed directors.
-For every dire action movie you'll find on Netflix, like Bright starring Will Smith, there's a prestige flick by Martin Scorsese, the Coen Brothers or Alfonso Cuarón.
+For every duff action movie you'll find on Netflix, like 6 Underground with Ryan Reynolds or Bright starring Will Smith, there's a prestige flick by Martin Scorsese, the Coen Brothers or Alfonso Cuarón.
 As the battle over exclusive content revs up between streaming services, you should only expect Netflix's own films to get better.

-In this list, we've picked out 20 films on Netflix UK that we think you'll love.
+In this list, we've picked out a selection of films on Netflix UK that we think you'll love.
 They cover comedies, dramas, documentaries and kids' movies, and we'll update this list as older movies depart Netflix and newer films are available to stream.

 Not in the UK?
 Find the best Netflix movies where you are below.